hgkhanh/laravel-gacha/readme.md

 ## Synopsis

-Simple "Gacha Only" Browser Game
+Simple "Gacha Only" Browser Game for WorkPlace presentation

 ([What is gacha ?](https://bothgunsblazingblog.wordpress.com/2013/08/07/gacha/))